chemgame/COCOMO_Simulation/README.md

   -dump , --dumpframe   Time frame to extract in ps (float) [default: -1]
 ```
 ### simulation.py
-This scripts streamliunes the simulation process.
+This scripts streamlines the simulation process.
 It takes a configuration (YAML format) as input.
 ```
 usage: simulation.py [-h] [-c]